Malsis Hall

 We are a community facing service encouraging integration and independence through engagement and empowerment to enable positive and sustained outcomes.

-• There are close links with education, local support groups and real life work opportunities to facilitate community integration
+• There are close links with education, local support groups and real life work opportunities to facilitate community integration.

-• Comprehensive and regular risk assessments are undertaken in collaboration with each individual
+• Comprehensive and regular risk assessments are undertaken in collaboration with each individual to ensure restrictions are reduced and removed.

-• Developing and maintaining social networks that are important to the individual
+• Developing and maintaining social networks that are important to the individual.

-Meet Our Clinical Team
+Meet Our Team

 Read More

-Care Home Manager at Malsis Hall
+Care Home Manager

 Read More